stevecj/carton_db.rb/README.md

 ## Usage

-Currently, this gem includes only one kind of database, which is implemented by the `CartonDB::ListMap` class.
+Currently, this gem includes only one kind of database, which is implemented by the `CartonDB::ListMapDb` class.
 It is a map of lists where each entry has a string for a key and a list of of 0 or more string elements for a value.